Leonid-davydov/TableSort/README.md

 4. Presss clone botton
 5. In project structure set SDK and lenguage level to Java 8
 6. In File -> Settings -> Plagins find and instal Maven plagin
+7. Create in.txt file in resources folder
-7. Find class TableSort and run main method
+8. Find class TableSort and run main method

 ### Used technologies:
 1. Java 8